Dive in to creating your first Quire publication

 yml, or inside a Markdown (

 .md) file.
-Read more in the Fundamentals: YAML & Markdown chapter of this guide. file.
-A
+Read more in the Fundamentals: YAML & Markdown chapter of this guide. (

 static directory includes anything that will be included in your final publication, but that doesn’t have to first be processed through Quire’s Definition: static site generator: A static site generator is a framework that generates a static website from source files..
 By default, this includes a

-css directory for directly overriding theme styles (read more in Customizing Styles); a
+css directory for directly overriding theme styles (read more in Style Customization); a

 downloads directory for the multiple Quire formats (Output Your Project); and an